BohdanNeskorozhenyy/Hooks-Utils-Algoritms/src/data-strucrure/singly-linked-list/README.md

 Singly Linked Lists are commonly used in scenarios where dynamic size, efficient insertion/deletion at the beginning, and sequential access are important considerations.
 They are used in various applications, including implementing stacks, queues, and adjacency lists for graphs, among others.

+## Advantages:

+1. **Dynamic Size:** Linked lists can dynamically grow and shrink, efficiently utilizing memory.
+2. **Easy Insertion and Deletion:** Elements can be added or removed at any position with constant time complexity.
+3. **Memory Utilization:** Efficient memory usage as memory is allocated only for elements contained.
+4. **Flexibility:** Easy modification and rearrangement without reorganizing the entire data structure.
+5. **Versatility:** Different types of linked lists offer flexibility in implementing various data structures and algorithms.

+## Disadvantages:

+1. **Memory Overhead:** Additional memory required for storing pointers or references.
+2. **Traversal Overhead:** Traversal requires following pointers, which may be less efficient than direct access in arrays.
+3. **Random Access:** Linked lists do not support random access, resulting in linear time complexity for accessing elements by index.
+4. **Cache Inefficiency:** Non-contiguous memory access can lead to cache inefficiency, especially in large lists.
+5. **Space Complexity:** Higher space complexity compared to arrays, especially with additional metadata or pointers for each node.